Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 }
 ```

 So much code!
 Worth it for the other benefits of using React in your dataviz.
-You'll see :)
+You'll see :smiley:

 We created an `Axis` component that extends React's base `Component` class.
 We can't use functional components because we need lifecycle hooks.